day8/re-frame/docs/CodeWalkthrough.md

 ## Kick Starting The App

-Below, `run` is the function called when the HTML loads.
-It kicks off the application.
+Below, `run` is the called when the HTML page has loaded to kick off the application.

 It has two tasks:
   1. load the initial application state
-  2. "mount" the GUI on an existing DOM element.
-Causes an initial render.
+  2. "mount" the GUI onto an existing DOM element.

 ```clj
 (defn ^:export run